-- High Risk Behavior: Paper-based or spreadsheet-laden manual processes often are inaccurate.
+- High-Risk Behavior: Paper-based or spreadsheet-laden manual processes often are inaccurate.
 Inaccuracy creates risk and could result in audits—audits you will be ill-prepared for.

-- Slow, Inaccurate, or Unfocused Information: Added to the lack of auditable financials,your accounting software’s inability to report could also be cause for concern.
-In today’s business world, decision-influencing information needs to be readily available, accurate, and tailored for each decision-maker.
+- Slow, Inaccurate, or Unfocused Information: Added to the lack of auditable financials, your accounting software’s inability to report could also be cause for concern.
+In today’s business world, decision-influencing information needs to be readily available, accurate and tailored for each decision-maker.

 - Lack of Security: Last decade’s solutions aren’t designed for this year’s threats.
-Whether your current solutions is overpowered or outdated, it’s unlikely the system was designed to handle the security needs of your company at its current size.
+Whether your current solutions are overpowered or outdated, it’s unlikely the system was designed to handle the security needs of your company at its current size.